Our team

 In her free time, Adele spends as much time as possible on or around the ocean.
 Throughout law school, she worked part-time for the Royal Victoria Yacht Club and BC Sailing, teaching kids how to sail/race and how to coach sailing.
 She is now on the Board of Directors for BC Sailing.

-Prab Grewal is originally from Abbotsford, B.C and obtained her Bachelor of Business Administration degree from the University of the Fraser Valley.
+Prab K. Grewal (she/her) is originally from Abbotsford, B.C and obtained her Bachelor of Business Administration degree from the University of the Fraser Valley.
 After spending several years working at the Canada Revenue Agency, Prab received her Juris Doctorate from Thompson Rivers University where she received the Dean’s Course Prize in Tax Law.
+In her practice as a lawyer, Prab, is committed to achieving resolution for her client’s legal matters.

 In her spare time, Prab enjoys spending time with friends, family, and her dog Kylo.